nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ---

-Remember, whenever in doubt, you can always refer to the `help` command to get a quick summary of all available commands in ConText.
+Remember, whenever in doubt, you can always navigate to the help webpage via the `help` tab at the top.